May 23, 2024

 Refrigerants are greenhouse gasses.
 If you have an air conditioner leaking refrigerant, schedule with one of our technicians.
 We use a variety of tools to track down and repair leaks.
 Often, the problem is as simple as a bad valve or a weakened connection between a fitting and tubing–which we can quickly repair.

-Switch Turned Off
+5. Switch Turned Off or Thermostat Problems

 Some heating and A/C systems have a wall-type switch on the indoor unit for safety and convenience.
 It can easily be confused with a light switch.
 If this gets accidentally switched off or left off during mild weather, your air conditioner will not start.
+Always check your air conditioner switch before calling for service.

-Some thermostats need to be toggled between heating and cooling modes.
+Additionally, some thermostats need to be toggled between heating and cooling modes.
 If your thermostat is in the wrong position or is broken, your A/C unit won’t start.
 If your thermostat is set to “cool” but your AC is not turning on, it could be a faulty thermostat or an issue with the signal between them.

 Consider investing in a quality digital thermostat that will save energy and last longer.
 We advise against some of the cheaper models available from the big box stores which might break or cause a voltage spike and malfunction.

-Clogged Drain Line
+6. Clogged Drain Line

 Air conditioners pull moisture out of humid air while lowering the temperature in your home.
 This moisture typically drains out through your plumbing system.
 However, you should have a drain pan as a backup with a secondary condensate drain.